openheartmind/WISDOM/COVENANT.md

 *A shared commitment to fairness, care, and collective contribution*

 ## 1. Welcome
 Open Heart + Mind (OHM) is a community of researchers, artists, developers, and community leaders exploring new ways of living, working, and relating together.
-By participating in this community or using the WisdOHM app, you are joining a collective experiment in open collaboration and fair recognition of value.
+By participating in the OHM community ("cOHMunity") or using the WisdOHM app, you are joining a collective experiment in open collaboration and fair recognition of value.

 This Covenant outlines our shared purpose, values, and expectations.
 By engaging with WisdOHM or contributing to OHM, you agree to uphold these principles.